antoinecarton/hexagonal-kotlin/README.md

 # Hexagonal-kotlin-playground
 Purpose of this project is to implement a hexagonal architecture in Kotlin.

-This project is a simple tasks manager with some constraints related to state transitions.
+This project is a simple task manager with some constraints related to state transitions.
 See [state diagram](#state-diagram) section for details.

 The implementation is using the functional programming library [Arrow](https://arrow-kt.io/).